GiovanniSalmeri/yellow-link/README.md

 [link somefile.pdf "An interesting reading"]
 ```

-Creating an internal link to different pages with the same slug or to different files with the same name:
+Adding an internal link to different pages with the same slug or to different files with the same name:

 ```
 [link path/to/somepage]